What is a Phishing Attack?

 Types of Phishing Attacks

-Spear Phishing: Spear Phishing is the same as that of email phishing, the only difference being the fake emails are targeted towards a single individual, organization or business.
+Spear Phishing is the same as email phishing, the only difference being that fake emails are targeted towards a single individual, organization or business.
 This is a targeted phishing technique, where the hacker sends bespoke emails to a well-researched user impersonating themselves as a trusted entity.
-The cybercriminals first try to gain information about the individual through social networking sites.
+Cybercriminals first try to gain information about the individual through social networking sites.
 With the information that is publicly available as the list of friends, email addresses, recent purchase posts, etc., the hacker will be able to send trustworthy messages to the target user.
 These messages often contain links or attachments that might lead to a spoof website, where the user will be asked to enter sensitive information.
 Once the hackers receive enough sensitive information, they can access bank accounts and can even create a new identity with the user’s information.
-Whaling is another type of spear phishing where the targets are high-profile employees.
+Whaling is another type of spear-phishing where the targets are high-profile employees.

 Vishing: Vishing or Voice Phishing is the fraudulent usage of telephony to conduct phishing attacks.
 The attackers manipulate human emotions like greed, sympathy, fear, etc. to trick the victims into giving up their sensitive information.
 The cybercriminals first harvest telephone numbers from different sources and then they spoof the caller IDs and begin calling the targets.
 Most often, the caller pretends to be from the government, tax department, target’s bank, etc. and persuades people to give up their private information.
 Using convincing language, and threats at times these cybercriminals make the target feel as if they have no other option rather than giving up their sensitive information.